carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 Hey, indulge me for a minute.
-I'd like to provide an overview of my project via the altercation of my favorite rhymes.
+I'd like to provide an overview of my project through the slightest altercations of my favorite rhymes.
 Don't expect Shakespeare, although you may be inclined to compare thee to a summer's day...

 **The problem domain**

-Project origin:

-related datasets:
+...
+They be staring at the money like it's unfamilia',
+I get it, I live it, to me there's nothings realer, Just enough to solve your problems,
+Too much would kill ya,
+...
+A lot of y'all still sounding like last year,
+The game needs change and I'm the motherf*ck#n' cashier, ...
+Yeah, I want it all, that's why I strive for it,
+Dis me and you'll never hear a reply for it,
+Any awards show or party I'll get fly for it,
+I know that it's coming I just hope I'm alive for it.
+[Lyrics:  Successful by Drake]

+translation -> The domain for my project is money.
+The problem is that everyone wants it.
+I'd like to carve out a little piece of the money pie by creating a stock price predictor for the stocks I've been tracking for the past few years.
+I'd like to a) understand how price predictions are currently done and b) explore new ways to predict stock prices.

+**Project origin**
+I've always been interested in understanding the stock market.
+I'm happy to have the opportunity to apply machine learning algorithms to stock data.

+**related datasets**
+CSV files will capture daily stock data for the following stocks:
+1. MSFT
+2. AAPL
+3.